pitt-crc/user-manual/docs/index.md

 Below you will find brief summaries of each main section:
 ## General Polices
+This section provides articles on general policies that apply when using the cluster.

 ## Web Portals
 | JupyterHub                                                               | VIZ                                                               | Psych                                                                   | Ondemand                                                                             |